How Music Mixing is Like Building a House

-Everything starts with a foundation. else.
+Everything starts with a foundation.
+Everything else comes after.
 You build from the bottom up.
 You start with the foundation of a house before you insert the windows or the kitchen sink.

 Similarly, you start with the foundation of your mix before you start adding automation and effects.
-Approaching your mix should be approached very similarly to building a house.
+Approaching your mix should be approached very similar to building a house.